1954 Tour de France: Classification leadership and minor prizes

 The time that each cyclist required to finish each stage was recorded, and these times were added together for the general classification.
 If a cyclist had received a time bonus, it was subtracted from this total; all time penalties were added to this total.
 The cyclist with the least accumulated time was the race leader, identified by the yellow jersey.
 Of the 110 cyclists that started the 1954 Tour de France, 69 finished the race.

 The points classification was calculated in the same way as in 1953, following the calculation method from the Tours de France from 1905 to 1912.
-Points were given according to the ranking of the stage: the winner received one points, the next cyclist two points, and so on.
+Points were given according to the ranking of the stage: the winner received one point, the next cyclist two points, and so on.
 These points were added, and the cyclist with the fewest points was the leader of the points classification.
 In 1954, this was won by Ferdinand Kübler.

 Points for the mountains classification were earned by reaching the mountain tops first.
 The system was almost the same as in 1953: there were two types of mountain tops: the hardest ones, in category 1, gave 10 points to the first cyclist, the easier ones, in category 2, gave 6 points to the first cyclist, and the easiest ones, in category 3, gave 3 points.
 Federico Bahamontes won this classification.

 The team classification was calculated as the sum of the daily team classifications, and the daily team classification was calculated by adding the times in the stage result of the best three cyclists per team.
 It was won by the Swiss team.

 In addition, there was a combativity award given after each stage to the cyclist considered most combative.
 The split stages each had a combined winner.
 The decision was made by a jury composed of journalists who gave points.
 The cyclist with the most points from votes in all stages led the combativity classification.
 At the end of the Tour de France, Lucien Lazaridès and François Mahé were leading this classification with equal points and shared the overall super-combativity award.
 The Souvenir Henri Desgrange was given to the first rider to pass the memorial to Tour founder Henri Desgrange near the summit of the Col du Galibier on stage 19.
 This prize was won by Federico Bahamontes.